Microsoft Office - 32bit vs. 64bit

 Beginning with Office 2010, two versions of Excel are available: 32-bit and 64-bit.
 Prior versions of Excel were all 32-bit.
 The new 64-bit option was designed to allow for faster processing of much larger amounts of data.

 Office Connector continues to be compatible with all supported 32-bit versions of Excel but will not run under the 64-bit version.
-This is because Office Connector and the components it utilizes (including the ODBC driver for Sage Timberline Office) are programs built to run only in a 32-bit environment.
+This is because Office Connector and the components it utilizes (including the ODBC driver for Sage 300 Construction and Real Estate) are programs built to run only in a 32-bit environment.
 The 64-bit versions of Microsoft Office applications (such as Excel) do not provide backward compatibility to support the use of 32-bit add-ins.

 Note that the primary advantage of the 64-bit version is the ability to use Excel files that are larger than 2GB.
 To-date, we have not seen evidence that users of Office Connector require this capability.